xamarin/WebSharp/docs/tutorials/downloaditem/README.md

 There are some differences between the Mac and Windows platforms that may present some problems in how each work.
 For instance the `<a>` anchor element link, [which points to a `.mp4` file](https://www.quirksmode.org/html5/videos/big_buck_bunny.mp4), we use in this tutorial is treated differently between platforms.
 On Windows it will trigger the `will-download` event but on Mac it will embed the video in and play it.
 What we really want to do is download the link to our `downloads` directory no matter what platform we are using.

-Another difference that may be seen was how the save dialog of the default event was handled.
+Another difference that may be seen is how the save dialog of the default event was handled.
 On Mac as long as the first command was a `DownloadItem.SavePath` then the save dialog was not presented but on Windows that did not seem to work consistently.

-The code below should work with `<a>` anchor elements as well any other download you want to throw at it.
+The code below should work with an `<a>` anchor elements as well any other download you want to throw at it.

 [Create a new `WebSharp Electron Application`](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-electron-application.md#generate-a-websharp-electron-application) and open it in you favorite source editor.